-There is no step-by-step template that tells people when it’s time to move to assisted living.
-However, certain signs may indicate that it’s time to consider alternative living arrangements, especially if the older adult has difficulty with important activities of daily living without significant support and assistance.
-Some challenges people can face as they age include:
+However, certain situations and signs may indicate it might be time to consider alternative living arrangements.
+Generally speaking, families and their older loved ones begin to consider alternatives when it becomes difficult for the older adult to carry on with important activities of daily living without significant support and assistance from others.
+Some of the challenges people can face as they age include:

-Loss of Vision: Vision can deteriorate to the point where reading is difficult and the ability to navigate within the household is impaired.
-Errors in taking medications or falls caused by failure to see objects in the paths may occur.
-Driving may no longer be an option.
+Loss of Vision: As a person ages, vision can deteriorate to the point where reading isdramatically impacted and even the ability to navigate within the household is impaired.
+Consequently, errors in taking medications or falls caused by failure to see objects in theirpaths may occur.
+Driving may no longer be a viable option.

-Poor Balance: Older adults may have a tendency to imbalance, putting them at risk for falls.
-Repeated episodes are a signal that the person may benefit from an environment that minimizes the risk of falling.
+Poor Balance: Many older adults can become increasingly frail and have a tendency to imbalance, putting them at risk for falls.
+Repeated episodes of falling or imbalance are a signal that the person could possibly benefit from an environment constructed to minimize risk of falls.

-Memory Loss; Forgetfulness: Simple matters, such as remember to turn off the stove, can become safety hazards.
-Management of medications, remembering when and how much to take, could also become a risk factor.
+Memory Loss; Forgetfulness: Memory loss and forgetfulness can dramatically impact the well-being and safety of an older adult living alone.
+Simple matters, such as turning off the stove, become possible safety hazards if memory loss or forgetfulness becomes an issue.
+Management of medications, remembering when and how much to take, also becomes a risk factor.

-Fatigue: Many older adults reach a point when they are no longer able to consistently care for themselves or their homes.
-Meal preparation, home maintenance, and personal care can become overwhelming.
+Fatigue: The reality is that many older adults reach a point when they are no longer able to consistently care for themselves or their home.
+Meal preparation, home maintenance, and personal care can become overwhelming

-Dementia: When Alzheimer’s disease or dementia is diagnosed, it is often time to consider alternative care to maintain safety and quality of life.
+Dementia: When Alzheimer’s disease or dementia is diagnosed, it is often time to consider alternative care to maintain the safety and quality of life for the individual.